Last updated Monday, NOvember 13, 2017.

 - New Rustacean – a podcast about learning the Rust programming languare.
 Updates 2–3⨉ each month.

 - Winning Slowly – taking the long view on technology, religion, ethics, and art; cohosted with Stephen Carradini.
 Usually updates biweekly; we’ve been in flux with Stephen finishing a Ph.D., his wife delivering their first baby, and their all moving from North Carolina to Arizona in the course of 2017.
-Getting back on the normal schedule this fall.
+We finished Season 5 this fall and are prepping for Season 6, with a couple inter-season episodes coming out in between.

-- My main non-work, non-family goal right now is to make the experience of writing TypeScript and Ember.js together awesome. typed-ember on GitHub is where all the action is at.
+- Over the course of 2017, I’ve been working on making the experience of writing TypeScript and Ember.js together awesome. typed-ember on GitHub is where all the action is at.
 I’ve also been writing a series of blog posts, “Typing Your Ember”, to help people get off the ground.

 - I’m keeping track of my reading this year via my 2017 book list.
 One of my goals is, for new books I read, to write at least a short review of them.

-- lightning.rs – my static site generator project in Rust, which I’m trying to spend one pomodoro session on every work day.
-I got tired of the project languishing.
+- lightning.rs – my static site generator project in Rust, which I’m currently hoping to get back to in 2018.
+We’ll see.

 - Rust and Swift – I tabled this to work on a project of the same focus for O’Reilly, who ended up canceling the project.
 I’m not sure I’ll ever go back to it.
 I was really enjoying it, but that really burned me out, and in the meantime both Swift and Rust have moved on, a lot.